-To compensate for this inflexible "all-in-one" approach, publishers have successfully positioned themselves on very specific tasks in the e-commerce process: online assistance, customer reviews, loyalty programs, delivery information, statistics, payment methods, tax calculation, etc. A "micro-services" approach rather than a general platform.
+To compensate for this inflexible "all-in-one" approach, publishers have successfully positioned themselves on very specific tasks in the e-commerce process: online assistance, customer reviews, loyalty programs, delivery information, statistics, payment methods, tax calculation, etc. A "best-of-breed" approach rather than a general platform.
 These specialists focus on a limited perimeter with the objective of offering a more efficient service.

 At the same time, sales channels have multiplied: mobile applications, social networks, marketplaces, digital terminals, voice-activated devices...
 The customer experience is lived through several contact points, each with its own commercial opportunities.

 The e-commerce architecture is therefore increasingly fragmented.
-It relies on several variables: platform, micro-services, sales channels, but also on the application bricks necessary for the business operations of the company: CRM, ERP, PIM, CMS, OMS, WMS, POS...
+It relies on several variables: platform, micro-services, sales channels, but also on the mainframe bricks necessary for the business operations of the company: CRM, ERP, PIM, CMS, OMS, WMS, POS...

 From this observation was born the idea of "headless" or "decoupled" e-commerce.
 The technical architecture is based on a light e-commerce platform that communicates with all channels and services.